-- Work on CNC lathe machine.

-- Work on CNC milling machine.

-- Understand the tool offsets used for CNC lathe machine

-- Understand the tool offsets used for CNC milling machine.

-- Understand to operate a robot.

-- Simulate and operate CNC lathe machine.

-- Simulate and operate CNC milling machine.

-- Demonstration of tool offsets used in CNC lathe machine.

-- Demonstration of tool offsets used in CNC milling machine.

-- Operate the Robot.
+- Working of CNC lathe machine and usage with different lathe cutters used in it. - Working of CNC milling machine and usage of different milling cutters used in it. - Understand the part program and tool offsets used in CNC lathe machine - Understand the part program and tool offsets used in CNC milling machine. - Understand operation of a Robot by writing program

+- Simulate and operate CNC lathe machine and usage of different lathe cutters used in it. - Simulate and operate CNC milling machine and usage of different milling cutters used in it. - Write a part program and tool offsets used in CNC lathe machine. - Write a part program and tool offsets used in CNC milling machine. - Operate the Robot.